 More Emergency Food Pantry Tips

 - Buy single-serving sizes whenever possible, because you can't depend on refrigeration after the containers have been opened.

-- Make sure to periodically check the foods in your emergency food pantry, so that you don't keep foods that have passed their expiration dates.
+- Check the foods in your emergency food pantry periodically, so that you don't keep foods that have expired.

 - Rotate foods from your emergency stock to your regular pantry so your emergency foods don't go past their usable dates.

 - If you live in the northern latitudes, pack a separate emergency food container and keep it in your car during the winter.
 Choose nuts, crackers, dried beef, dried fruit and a container to melt snow for water.